JRSkates/Databases/recipes_directory/recipes-table-design-recipe.md

 ## 1. Extract nouns from the user stories or specification

 ```
-As a coach
+As a food lover,
-So I can get to know all students
+So I can stay organised and decide what to cook,
-I want to see a list of students' names.
+I'd like to keep a list of all my recipes with their names.

+As a food lover,
+So I can stay organised and decide what to cook,
+I'd like to keep the average cooking time (in minutes) for each recipe.

-As a coach
+As a food lover,
-So I can get to know all students
+So I can stay organised and decide what to cook,
-I want to see a list of students' cohorts.
+I'd like to give a rating to each of the recipes (from 1 to 5).
 ```

 ```
 Nouns:

-names, cohorts,
+recipes, name, average_cooking_time, rating

 ```